recycledbeans/recycledbeans.com/_posts/2021-05-14-make-reading-json-in-the-command-line-friendly.md

 I little while ago, I stumbled upon someone using [jq](https://stedolan.github.io/jq/){:target="_blank"} in a coding video, and I was blown away.
 Something so simple, yet so game-changing.
 If you've ever struggled reading long, complex JSON strings from API responses via **curl** or log files, then you might benefit from installing **jq**.
 [Installation instructions](https://stedolan.github.io/jq/download/){:target="_blank"} are available for most operating systems and distros.

-The most basic usage of **jq** is to make JSON output pretty, but there are plenty of other progressively more complex ways you can use the command to reformat and restructure your JSON data:
+The most basic usage of **jq** is to make JSON output pretty, but there are plenty of other progressively-more-complex ways you can use the command to reformat and restructure your JSON data:

 ## Examples